Kreni-Promeni: 2020–2022: Early beginnings

 Kreni-Promeni (KP, translated to English as Go-Change or Move-Change) started out as an activist group that launched petitions on various issues.
 One of its first activities was organised in August 2020, when students who were members of KP launched a petition for the reduction of school fees by 30%.
-Soon after, they organised several protests in September and October.
-In December, KP launched an environmental petition, focused on the air quality in Serbia.
-Later in February 2021, KP activists put up a billboard in Belgrade, depicting lungs that will eventually fill up with polluted air.
+They led several protests in September and October of that year, and in December, KP launched an environmental petition focused on air quality in Serbia.
+In February 2021, KP activists put up a billboard in Belgrade with attached cotton lungs that would gradually darken as they absorb polluted air.
 Savo Manojlović, a lawyer and environmental activist, said in an interview that their air quality petition reached 51,000 signatories up to that point.
 However, the communal police asked for the removal of the billboard.
 In response, KP rented a different billboard in Belgrade.

 In June 2021, KP launched another petition, this time focusing on the Rio Tinto-led project near Loznica.
-KP claimed that it had collected 90,000 signatories up to 8 June.
+KP said that it had collected 90,000 signatories up to 8 June.
 Later in September, the 2021–2022 Serbian environmental protests began.
 KP was one of its organisers, demanding an end to the Rio Tinto-led project near Loznica and prohibition of borate and lithium mining.
-KP helped create an advertisment against Rio Tinto, featuring citizens and actors.
+KP helped create an advertisement against Rio Tinto, featuring citizens and actors.
 They asked the Radio Television of Serbia (RTS) to air the ad, but RTS declined.
 In response, KP organised a protest in front of the RTS building.
 KP also organised several physical blockades of roads in Belgrade and in other locations in Serbia.
-After it was announced that the Expropriation Law (related to the Rio Tinto project) would be withdrawn, KP stopped organising protests.
-KP announced on 14 January 2022 that it had sent a petition against lithium exploitation with 290,000 signatories.
+After it was announced that the Expropriation Law would be withdrawn, KP stopped organising protests.
+Manojlović announced on 14 January 2022 that it had filed a petition against lithium exploitation with 290,000 signatories.
 The petition was, however, rejected by the National Assembly of Serbia, and in response, KP organised a protest on 20 January.
-A day later, they welcomed the government's decision to revoke the licence for the project.
+A day later, Manojlović welcomed the government's decision to revoke the licence for the project.
 They, however, briefly resumed protesting in February.
 Amidst the protests, KP and several other non-governmental organisations launched a petition against changes to the Law on Referendum; according to them it had reached 68,000 signatories by 24 November.
-The proposed changes included the abolition of the 51% turnout required for a referendum's result to be considered valid.
+The proposed changes included the abolition of the 50%+1 turnout required for a referendum's result to be considered valid.